MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/web-application-proxy/Publishing-Applications-using-AD-FS-Preauthentication.md

 2. The app sends an HTTPS request to the URL published by Web Application Proxy.

 3. Web Application Proxy returns an HTTP 401 response to the app containing the URL of the authenticating AD FS server.
-This process is known as ‘discovery’.
+This process is known as 'discovery'.

     > [!NOTE]
     > If the app knows the URL of the authenticating AD FS server and already has a combo token containing the OAuth token and the edge token, steps 2 and 3 are skipped in this authentication flow.